Improving GAN Equilibrium by Raising Spatial Awareness: Analyzing GAN Equilibrium

 Specifically, for a certain layer and a certain class, GradCAM calculates the importance weight of each neuron by average-pooling the gradients back-propagated from the final classification score, over the width and height.
 It then computes the attention map as a weighted combination of the importance weight and the forward activation maps, followed by a ReLU~\cite{glorot2011deep} activation.
 The attention map has the same spatial shape as the corresponding feature map.
 In this work, we report the GradCAM attention maps all using gradients computed via maximizing the output of $D$.
 It reflects the spatial preference of $D$ in making a `real' decision.
 In practice we find the attention maps are almost the same if instead minimizing the output of $D$, which indicates the areas that largely contribute to the decision are the same for a discriminator, no matter positively or negatively.
 The region with higher response within the attention map contributes more to the decision.

 \cref{Fig:Hie} visualizes some GradCAM results under multiple feature resolutions.
 They are obtained from the discriminators of two StyleGAN2 models, trained on LSUN Cat and FFHQ respectively.
 We have following observations: (1) $D$ learns its own visual attention on both real and generated images.
 It suggests that $D$ makes the real/fake decision by paying more attention to some particular regions.
 (2) The visual attention emerging from $D$ shows a hierarchical property.
 In the shallow layers (like $64\times64$ and $32\times32$ resolutions), $D$ is attentive to local structures such as edge lines in the image.
 As the layer goes deeper, $D$ progressively concentrates on the overall location of discriminative contents, \textit{e.g.}, the face of a cat.
 (3) The hierarchical attention maps have fewer `local peaks' at more abstract feature layers with a lower resolution.
-For example, there is only one peak in the $4\times4$ attention map of each sample.
-We will discuss more about the properties of the visual attention of $D$ in \cref{sec:exp}.
+For example, there is only one peak in the $4\times4$ attention maps.